 Secondly, your bookkeeper needs to know how to automate as much of the busy work as possible, to save the startup founder/CEO/executive team time.
 Every minute you waste doing silly bookkeeping paperwork is a minute you don’t get to use to generate your MVP or make that next sale or partnership.
 Startup founders need to be able to focus on what matters and use automation (and a competent bookkeeper) to get their numbers right.
 Read our Startup Financial Health Tips here to see the systems we set up for you so you can focus on growing your startup and not on your books!

 Finally, you want someone who knows about startups.
 So many small business CPAs try to handle startup’s financials and fail.
 I can’t tell you how many times I’ve seen incorrect revenue, incorrect treatment of convertible notes, and just plain wrong stuff when we’ve taken over the books from bookkeepers who claim to know how to help startups, but who are really generic SMB accountants.
 In fact, a lot of times, VCs bring us into their investments because they can’t get the financial data they need out of their portfolio company’s current bookkeeping solution.
+And you don’t want your accounting to be the reason that your Series A is delayed by four months.
 That person in the Nashville call center might be very nice, but they don’t know what it’s like to be a San Francisco startup raising a $10 million Series A. We do.